select-studios/Select-Launcher/server/README.md

 ```

 If successful, you should get a `201` status code along with the user details.
 It includes the email, username, password (hashed), your unique user ID and also a JWT (don't share it with anyone).
 It also saves a cookie on your browser with the token for a duration of 1 hour.

+### `Refresh` Route (GET)

+When you login, you get an access token which has a validity of 1 hour.
+After that, you will either have to logout and login again.
+Instead of this, just use the refresh route to get a new access token.
+This route is `api/accounts/refresh` with the authorization header set to `Bearer <refreshToken>`.

+### `Logout` Route (DELETE)

+If you have a valid JWT, you can send a request to the `api/accounts/logout` route to logout with the authorization header set to `Bearer <jwt (your latest accessToken)>`.

+If successful, you should get a `204` status code.

 ### `Account` Route (POST, protected)